Mildred Bailey

-She grew up on the Coeur d'Alene Reservation in Idaho, where her mother was an enrolled member.
-The family moved to Spokane, Washington when she was 13.
+Bailey grew up on the Coeur d'Alene Reservation in Idaho, where her mother was an enrolled citizen.
+The family moved to Spokane, Washington, when she was 13.
 Her younger brothers also became musicians.
 Her brother, Al Rinker, started to perform as a singer with Bing Crosby in Spokane and became a member of The Rhythm Boys.
 As adults, Charles Rinker was a lyricist, and Miles Rinker was a clarinet and saxophone player who later became a booking agent.

 Early life

 Bailey was born Mildred Rinker on a farm in rural Tekoa, Washington.
-Her mother Josephine was a member of the Coeur d'Alene people and a devout Roman Catholic.
+Her mother Josephine was a citizen of the Coeur d'Alene Tribe and a devout Roman Catholic.
 Bailey's great-grandfather, Bazil Peone, was a head speaker and song leader of the Coeur d'Alene at the turn of the 20th century.
 His ability to create indigenized Catholic hymns helped guide the tribe during difficult times of active colonization by Jesuit missionaries.

 Bailey and her siblings grew up near De Smet, Idaho, on the Coeur d'Alene Reservation.
 Her father played fiddle and called square dances.
 Her mother played piano every evening and taught her to play and sing.
 Her younger brothers included Miles, Al, a vocalist and composer, and Charles, a lyricist.
 The family often hosted Saturday night gatherings, creating small music and dance hall in the home for local ranchers with both Josephine and Mildred at the piano.
-Mildred also accompanied her mother to traditional native ceremony where she heard and practiced the traditional songs and lyrics that would later influence her unique singing voice.
+Mildred also accompanied her mother to traditional native ceremonies, where she heard and practiced the traditional songs and lyrics that would later influence her unique singing voice.

 Josephine died from tuberculosis at the age of 36, threatening Mildred's ability to remain connected to her native family and traditions in a way that she was able to while her mother was alive.
-Soon after Josephine's death, Mildred's father remarried, bringing a daughter and creating a tumultuous and unhappy house where Mildred and her siblings were systematically pushed out of by her new stepmother.
+Soon after Josephine's death, Mildred's father remarried, bringing a daughter and creating a tumultuous and unhappy house from which Mildred and her siblings were systematically pushed out by her new stepmother.
 Given an ultimatum to choose his own children or his new wife, Mildred's father sided with his wife and Mildred moved out of the home and in with her aunt and uncle in Seattle.
 She and her aunt were involved in a serious car accident a short time later which killed her aunt and left Mildred with serious physical and emotional scars.